Skip to content

 What goes wrong with two languages

 Most diaspora shops start with German + Farsi (or English + Farsi).
 That covers 50–60 % of your own family — but not the market.
-Six concrete problems Bashir and Farishta hit in the first six months:
+Six concrete problems almost every diaspora shop hits in the first six months:

 Language wall